Employee vs. contractor? This is a common question among full-time travelers who work on the road.

 If entity choice confuses you, then check out this post about choosing the right entity for your business.

-If you’re ready to start your business, I recommend using Northwest Registered Agent to help you get registered and for their registered agent service.
+If you’re ready to start your business, I recommend using Northwest Registered Agent for their registered agent service.
+You won’t be disappointed.
+I only recommend them because I use them for my own business.